top of page

 1. Introduction: The case for data and the data bridge

-2. Don't be a blockhead0th moment: unity
+2. Don't Be a Blockhead0th moment: unity

-4. Diversity by degree2nd moment: the variance
+4. Diversity by Degree2nd moment: the variance

-5. Momentum's measure3rd moment: the skewness
+5. The Pull of the Outliers3rd moment: the skewness

-6. The tale of tails 4th moment: the kurtosis
+6. The Tale of Tails 4th moment: the kurtosis

-7. Fooling ourselves, a moment of ignorance
+7. Fooling Ourselves → a moment of ignorance

 8. Conclusion, appendix, and notes